 This craft does not require many supplies and all are fairly easy to find.
 I bought the Modge Podge, which is a brand of decoupage glue, and the penny candy jars at Target.

 I especially enjoyed shopping for decorative knobs.
 There were so many great options to choose from.
-Anthropologie has thee most beautiful varieties.
+Anthropologie has the most beautiful varieties.
 Wow!
 I could not decide.
-Suddenly I wanted to dream up other projects that required more knobs …?

 Hobby Lobby also has a large and diverse collection, and theirs are less expensive than Anthro.

-I asked the girls to bring their own selections for the decoupage papers; wrapping paper, scrap-booking paper, tissue paper or anything else they thought would work.
+I asked my friends to bring their own selections for the decoupage papers; wrapping paper, scrapbooking paper, tissue paper, or anything else they thought would work.

 Here are the materials we used.